gandradep/bookstoreApp/README.md

 # Bookstore App
-> Setting up with react the bookstore app.
-Setting up redux with duck pattern.
+> Setting up with react with redux for the bookstore app.

 ## Built With